mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/FoxKit-_TppLightProbe_PointLight_and_Spotlight.md

 ---
-title: Foxkit: TppLightProbe, PointLight and Spotlight
+title: FoxKit: TppLightProbe, PointLight and Spotlight
-permalink: /Foxkit-_TppLightProbe,_PointLight_and_Spotlight/
+permalink: /FoxKit-_TppLightProbe_PointLight_and_Spotlight/
-tags: [FoxKit, Guides, Rendering]
+tags: [FoxKit, Guides, Entities, Rendering]
 ---

 This guide show how to set a Probe to indoor space and add two types of light, Point and Spot.
-Require the user to know how Datasets and Entities in Foxkit.
+Require the user to know how Datasets and Entities in FoxKit.

 First. create a Dataset and add two Entities.
 TppLightProbeSHCoefficients and TppLightProbe.
 Ground and House is just